Guazabara9/cybernetic-systems-architecture/ROADMAP.md

 # CSA Roadmap (Internal)

-This document is **non-canonical** and **non-binding**.
+This document is **non-canonical**, **non-binding**, and **non-citable**.

-It does not define standards, requirements, guarantees, or obligations.
+It does not define standards, requirements, guarantees, or commitments.

-Its purpose is to record internal intent and possible future directions without affecting the CSA canon or its DOI-archived releases.
+It records internal intent and exploratory directions only.

-In the event of any conflict, **canonical CSA documents and DOI-archived releases take absolute precedence over this roadmap**.
+This document has no authority over the CSA canon or its DOI-archived releases.

 ---